-Kefir is made by adding what are called kefir grains to milk, and allowing fermentation to happen.
+Milk kefir is made by adding kefir grains to milk, and allowing fermentation to happen.

-Kefir grains range from the size of grains of sand to rice; and combine into blobs about a few centimetres across that resemble cauliflower florets.
+Kefir grains range from the size of grains of sand to rice; they combine into blobs about a few centimetres across that resemble cauliflower florets.
 They are white to cream coloured.

 You can also make kefir from a powdered kefir starter.
 Unlike grains, the powder has a limited lifespan; it will make up to about seven batches, but it will then need replacing with fresh powder.

-If you use grains instead of the starter, you can keep making kefir indefinitely.
+If you use kefir grains instead of powdered starter, you can keep making kefir indefinitely.

 If possible, give the mixture a good stir every few hours to get fresh milk into contact with the grains.
 The warmer the temperature, the faster the milk will ferment, and also you’ll learn how sour and thick you like your kefir.

-Don’t fill your jug right to the brim.
-A little carbon dioxide is produced during the fermentation process, so the liquid will expand a little.
+Don’t fill your bowl or jug right to the brim.
+Carbon dioxide is produced during the fermentation process, so the liquid will expand a little.
 Give it some room for this!
 For the same reason, don’t seal the container with an air-tight lid.
 I use a reusable silicone cover that’s perfect for the job.

-After 24 hours or so (in a cold room, it might take as long as 36 hours, or even 3 days in the fridge), you’ll see that in the top quarter of the jug, the milk has separated into a pale and a thick, white liquid.
+After 24 hours or so (in a cold room, it might take as long as 48 hours in the winter, or even 3 days in the fridge), you’ll see that in the top quarter of the bowl, the milk has separated into a pale and a thick, white liquid.

-Either start your next batch straight away, or if you are not ready to make another batch pop the grains into a jar, cover them with milk (it does not matter which type), cover with a loosely fitting lid on top and keep in the fridge for up to two weeks.
+Either start your next batch straight away, or if you are not ready for another batch, then pop the grains into a jar, cover them with milk (it does not matter which type), cover with a loosely fitting lid on top and keep in the fridge for up to two weeks.